 6. Hepaticas – A Growing Obsession - An in-depth look at this popular genus.
 Where hepaticas come from, species round the world, detailed practical information about how to grow hepatica from seed.
 How and when to grow on, repotting and round the year care.
 The variety of hepatica flower forms and varieties.
 (Plants and/or seed may be available for sale, depending on the time of year)

 7. Cyclamen - From seed pod to show bench - An in-depth look at this popular genus.
 Where cyclamen come from, detailed description of species including underground.
 Detailed practical information about how to grow cyclamen from seed.
 How and when to grow on, repotting and round the year care.
 The variety of cyclamen flower forms and varieties.
 (Plants and/or seed may be available for sale, depending on the time of year)

 8. Cyclamen and Hepatica - Jewels of the Garden - Two genera of plants from very different parts of the world - one from cold northern forests, the other from the Mediterranean.
 How can they grow together in the garden?
 A detailed look at both genera with lots of information about growing them from seed.
 This lecture contains material in common with the two previous listed lectures and was devised for those groups not keen on a “single genus” lecture.

 9. Chinese Lanterns and Tibetan Prayer flags – the AGS tour of Sichuan

-A new lecture showing some of the wonderful plants seen on the AGS tour of Sichuan in June 2016.
-Meconopsis, Primulas, Androsaces, Lilies Iris, etc
+The story of the AGS tour of Sichuan in June 2016, showing some of the wonderful plants seen on the trip, including Meconopsis, Primulas, Androsaces, Lilies Iris, etc

 10. Along the Silk Road in Kyrgyzstan – the story of a trip made in 2017 to see bulbs including crocus, corydalis, colchicum, fritillaries, iris and of course the fabled Hepatica falconeri, among snowy mountains and incredible scenery.